cryocuhk/liulin523.github.io/_pages/team.md

 Jiangjun Ran, 2018, now Assitant Professor at Southern University of Science and Technology <br />
 Bao Zhang, 2017-18, now at Wuhan University <br />
 Zhiwei Zhou, 2017-18, now at Institute of Geodesy and Geophysics, Chinese Academy of Sciences <br />
-Bo Hu, 2015, now faculty member at Guangdong University of Technology <br />
+Bo Hu, 2015, now faculty at Guangdong University of Technology <br />

 **Research Assistants**<br />
 Yufeng Hu, 2017-18, now Lecturer at Chang'an University <br />